 Howard has a superhuman ability to reach low, and then lower still, while painting a rich and bright tone to his voice.
 As his notes dropped on stage, jaws dropped in the audience.
 It carried the night…

 Denver Post, Ray Mark Rinaldi

-A recent graduate of Washington National Opera’s Domingo-Cafritz Young Artist Program, a program of the John F. Kennedy Center for the Performing Arts, Soloman Howard garners high praise from the press for his vivid performances on the great opera and concert stages of the world.
-The bass’ voice is described as “sonorous” by The New York Times, “superhuman” by The Denver Post, and “a triumph” by The Guardian.
+Winner of the Kennedy Center’s 2019 Marian Anderson Vocal Award, Soloman Howard is a graduate of Washington National Opera’s Domingo-Cafritz Young Artist Program and garners high praise from the press for his vivid performances on the great opera and concert stages of the world.
+Soloman Howard’s voice is described as “sonorous” by The New York Times, “superhuman” by The Denver Post, and “a triumph” by The Guardian.

 Bill Palant, Étude Arts

 Ansonia Station,Post Office Box 230132